npc203/npc-cogs/docs/source/customhelp.rst

    | |create categories|

-3. Congrats you just bunched up cogs into categories.
+3. Congrats, you just bunched up cogs into categories.
 Now you can do ``[p]help <category>`` to load the help of all those cogs in the category.

-4. | Now ``[p]chelp list`` should show the categories made and your help must look cooler!
+4. | Now ``[p]help`` should show those categories to be that much cooler!
    | |raw help|

-5. | Yay! *but wait* , we need to fill in the blanks
+5. | Yay! *But wait*, we need to fill in the blanks.
    | Use ``[p]chelp edit`` to add the everything you need to customise a category.
    | The format is simply: